apelade/sto/README.md

 ### Run
 __`cake server` or `coffee app.coffee`__

-- Running another server on that port?
+- Runs on port 3000 or c9.io port by default
 - Go to [http://localhost:3000](http://localhost:3000)